Why Reuben?

 Library and IT services

-On completion of refurbishment work, Reuben College will share its permanent site with the Radcliffe Science Library, the University’s science library, which is situated on the top floor of the college’s buildings.
-This will allow Reuben College students to benefit from specialist services and the Library’s collections of over 20,000 books on open shelves, as well as e-books for all subject areas covered by the college’s interdisciplinary themes.
-Until then, Reuben benefits from full access to shared college library and IT facilities (with support from an IT Manager).
-All College buildings (including residential sites) will have high-speed network connections and access to University of Oxford Wi-Fi services, OWL and Eduroam, as well as printing and scanning facilities.
+Reuben College shares its permanent site with the Radcliffe Science Library, the University’s science library, which is situated on the top floor of the College’s buildings.
+This allows Reuben College students to benefit from specialist services and the Library’s collections of over 20,000 books on open shelves, as well as e-books for all subject areas covered by the College’s interdisciplinary themes.
+All College buildings (including residential sites) have high-speed network connections and access to University of Oxford Wi-Fi services, OWL and Eduroam, as well as printing and scanning facilities.

 Sport, music and college facilities